The South Island of New Zealand is a place all backpackers and travellers should visit at least once in their life.

 It can be expensive in some places, Christchurch, in particular, can be pricey.
 If you’ve been working in Australia before coming here, everything will seem a lot cheaper!

 A bed in a hostel generally costs around $20-30 a night.
-This does depend on what city you are in, expect to pay more in the big cities such as Christchurch and Dunedin!
+This does depend on what city you are in, expect to pay more in big cities such as Christchurch and Dunedin!

 Obviously, the more beds in a room the cheaper it will be, however, you have to weigh up whether this is for you or not.
 The more people in the room, the harder it is to get to sleep.

-Food can be quite expensive and eating out is not exactly cheap, unless you are eating fast food such as McDonalds or Burger King.
+Food can be quite expensive and eating out is not exactly cheap, unless you are eating fast food such as McDonald’s or Burger King.
 My advice would be to cook your food as much as you can and learn to love eating pasta.

 It’s ridiculously cheap, with 500g bags costing less than $1!
 A weekly shop shouldn’t cost too much more than $50.
 Although that does depend on what you’re buying!

 Travelling around the South Island is not too expensive.
-If you are travelling by yourself, a great option is to use Naked bus, which has prices starting from $1.
+If you are travelling by yourself, a great option is to use the Naked bus, which has prices starting from $1.

 Renting a car is also cheap, especially if you are in a group, so this is a great idea, for travelling around the South Island.

 Cooking your food will save you a lot of money as opposed to eating out.
-This is a must while travelling in the South Island.
+This is a must while travelling on the South Island.

-Most activities cost in the range of $80-100, so if you really want to do that bungee-jump, it might come at the expense of skiing later down the road!
+Most activities cost in the range of $80-100, so if you really want to do that bungee jump, it might come at the expense of skiing later down the road!

-There are so many things do in the South Island, that you could spend at least a month travelling around seeing everything.
+There are so many things to do in the South Island, that you could spend at least a month travelling around seeing everything.

-A road trip is the best way to travel around if you are backpacking through New Zealand, but that is even truer in the South Island.
+A road trip is the best way to travel around if you are backpacking through New Zealand, but that is even truer on the South Island.